Home insurance plans usually have affordable premiums. The premium calculation process to is quite simple.

-Home insurance policies are of three types – structure insurance, content insurance and comprehensive insurance (which combines structure and contents).
+Home insurance policies are of three types – structure insurance, content insurance, and comprehensive insurance (which combines structure and contents).
 The basic premium depends on the type selected.

 In the case of structure insurance, the cost of constructing the structure is first determined.
-The cost per square foot into the total built-up area is the cost of building the house.
+The cost per square foot in the total built-up area is the cost of building the house.
 This determines the premium rate.
 Typical construction costs range from Rs 2500 to 10,000 per square foot.
 Most standard constructions cost about Rs 6000 per square foot.
 Do note that this cost does not cover the cost of land.

 The total value of the material also decides the premium for a content insurance plan.
 In some cases such as art or antiques, it may be difficult to determine the value.
 In such cases, it is good practice to agree on the value with insurers when placing the insurance.
 This is called “Agree Value” insurance, quite obviously.

 In the case of a comprehensive policy, the premium is a sum of the premiums of the other two types.

 Additional coverage benefits

 The policy comes with additional premiums for extra coverage benefits like policy extensions.
 Policy extensions can include third-party damages or the cost of temporarily moving to a new apartment.
 Therefore, this additional premium is added to the premium of the basic coverage.